Cheyne hedge fund eyes "golden period" for merger arbs

 In February so far it is up 2.4 percent, said a source familiar with the matter.
 Last year the average merger arb fund made 1.48 percent, according to Hedge Fund Research.

-Davies sees more M&A ahead after the European Central Bank’s long-term refinancing operations LTRO.L in December, which flooded markets with 489 billion euros of cheap cash to try and head off a second credit crunch.
+Davies sees more M&A ahead after the European Central Bank’s long-term refinancing operations (LTRO) in December, which flooded markets with 489 billion euros ($655 billion) of cheap cash to try and head off a second credit crunch.

 “Many observers underestimated the power of LTRO -- that’s set the fundamentals of the market rally, driven volatility down and indirectly helped M&A,” he said.